Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 Its sound is somehow uplifting and unresolved simultaneously.
 It’s a quality that makes it very important for blues music.

 That same quality also makes D7 right at home in country music and softer rock music.
-To get the feeling of how D7 is used in blues music check out BB Kings “Why I Sing the Blues”.
+To get the feel of how D7 is used in blues music check out BB Kings “Why I Sing the Blues”.

 The classic Christmas songs “Deck the Halls” and “We Wish You a Merry Christmas” also feature the chord.